 In 1948, The Donald Duck film, “Daddy Duck” is released.

 In 1948, vocal group The Pied Pipers, which by then comprised June Hutton, Clark Yocum, Hal Hopper and Chuck Lowry, recorded a beautiful version of “My happiness”.
 Although the recording ban (which lasted about all of 1948) forced them to record this with no other accompaniment than an extra bass voice, a ukulele and I think a xylophone, it reached #3 in July 1948.
 It was to be their last top 10 hit.

-In 1949, "Ya Wanna Buy A Bunny?"
-Makes The Pop Chart by Spike Jones & the City Slickers featuring George Rock; will peak at #24.
+In 1949, “Ya Wanna Buy A Bunny?”
+Makes The Pop Chart by Spike Jones and the City Slickers featuring George Rock; will peak at #24.